epfl-ada/ada-2024-project-mediterranean/README.md

 * **Are beer drinkers patriotic?** Is the preferred beer of a continent typically a local brew?
 Is there a correlation, and if so, is it statistically significant or just a coincidence?

-## Additional datasets
+## **Additional datasets**

 We don't need any additional datasets; rather, it may be necessary to look into the production location of the beer to answer the last research question.

-## Methods
+## **Methods**

-**TASK 1: Dataset Setup and Distribution Analysis**
+**TASK 1: Dataset Setup, processing steps and initial data characteristics**

-_Statistical Approach_: Perform a Kolmogorov-Smirnov test to compare distribution shapes and validate if the datasets can be merged.
-Normalize ratings with z score.

-_Outcome_: A decision on merging data with normalized ratings and an understanding of dataset compatibility.

->If the K-S test and visual inspection reveal comparable distributions, we can confidently merge the datasets with normalized scores.
-If differences are notable, you could choose to keep the datasets separate and conduct analyses within each before combining higher-level results.

-**TASK 2: Bias Identification and Preprocessing**

-To conduct a high-quality analysis, it's crucial to recognize when our perspective is limited or skewed.

-_Bias Check_: Analyze brewery and user distributions to identify any geographic, cultural, or temporal biases in reviews.
-Adjust for regional overrepresentation in final analysis.
+Data from RateBeer and BeerAdvocate need to be processed to ensure correctness and organized flow of work.
+All work saved in `src/data`.

 _Preprocessing Steps:_
 * Duplicate removal, handling NaN values, and standardizing data formats.
-* User registration trend analysis to account for any shifts in user demographics over time, potentially introducing a weighted adjustment for recent years.
+* Location of beers, breweries and users corrections.
+* Recomputation of beers ratings metrics to overcome high percentage of NaN values.

+_Possibility of beer ratings mergings_: Normality, distribution and different statistical tests on wether merging beers ratings could be carried out.

+_Data charactersitics_: intial analysis on how data is distributed in the different datasets.
+Choices on

-_Outcome_: A clean, balanced dataset ready for temporal and demographic analysis.
+_Outcome_: Clean, balanced datasets ready for temporal and demographic analysis.
+Decision on wether merging beers data is possible along RateBeer and BeerAdvocate.

-**TASK 3: The Awards Begin - Identifying Annual and Continental Favorites**
+**TASK 2: The Awards Begin - Identifying Annual and Continental Favorites**

 _Approach_: Aggregate and rank beers by year, continent, and globally based on user ratings.